MEMBERS

 Rachel Gurney is an interdisciplinary sociologist with a BA in journalism, MS in environmental science, and PhD in sociology.
 Her research explores the intersections of public opinion, policy, and social movements regarding environmental issues.
 Using a range of qualitative, quantitative, and mixed methods, her work emphasizes transdisciplinary collaboration and community engagement.
 Gurney is dedicated to advancing both academic knowledge and practical solutions to environmental challenges.
 With over a decade of experience in research, teaching, nonprofit advocacy, and public outreach, she has worked for national and international organizations, contributed to state policy development, and volunteered in wildlife rehabilitation.
 Gurney regularly engages with policymakers, community organizations, and the public through various outreach initiatives.

-Dr. Valerie J. Stull
+Valerie Stull

 Eliza Eyman